The Legend of Zelda: Oracle of Seasons (2001) – 4NERDS Master Game Page

 OVERALL 9.1 / 10 A brilliant handheld Zelda with true identity.

-WORLD DESIGN 9.3 / 10 Holodrum becomes richer every time the season changes.
+WORLD 9.3 / 10 Holodrum becomes richer every time the season changes.

 COMBAT 9 / 10 Faster and punchier than many top-down Zelda siblings.